Tell Me About Yourself: Using an AI-Powered Chatbot to Conduct Conversational Surveys with Open-ended Questions: Introduction

 \section{Introduction}

-In many domains including HCI research ~\cite{muller2014survey}, conducting surveys is a key method used to collect data.
-With the widespread use of the internet, self-administered online surveys have replaced old-fashioned paper-and-pencil surveys and have become one of the most widely used methods to collect information from a target audience ~\cite{evans2005value,fricker2002advantages}.
+In many domains, including HCI research \cite{muller2014survey}, conducting surveys is a key method to collect data.
+With the widespread use of the internet, self-administered online surveys have replaced old-fashioned paper-and-pencil surveys and have become one of the most widely used methods to collect information from a target audience \cite{evans2005value,fricker2002advantages}.
 Compared to paper-and-pencil surveys, online surveys offer several distinct advantages.
-First, an online survey is available 24x7 for the target audience to access and complete at their own pace.
-Second, it can reach a wide audience online regardless of their geographic location.
+First, an online survey is available 24x7 for a target audience to access and complete at their own pace.
+Second, it can reach a wide audience online regardless of their geographic locations.
 Third, online survey tools automatically tally survey results, which minimizes the effort and errors in processing the results.

-Due to the extensive use of online surveys, survey fatigue is now a challenge facing anyone who wishes to collect data.
-According to SurveyGizmo, a popular survey platform, there are two types of survey fatigue ~\cite{sorman_2016}.
-One is \emph{survey response fatigue}.
-Since people are inundated with survey requests, they are unwilling to take any surveys.
-The other is \emph{survey-taking fatigue}.
-Evidence shows that as a survey grows in length, participants spend less time on each question and the completion rate also drops significantly.
-For example, one of the biggest survey platforms, SurveyMonkey, shows that on average, participants spend 5 minutes to complete a 10-question survey but 10 minutes to finish a 30-question survey ~\cite{georges_susteren}.
-Consequently, survey-taking fatigue adversely affects the quality and reliability of the data collected.
+Due to the extensive use of online surveys, survey fatigue is now a challenge faced by anyone who wishes to collect data.
+Research indicates two typical types of survey fatigue \cite{porter2004overcoming}.
+One is \textit{survey response fatigue}.
+Since people are inundated with survey requests, they are unwilling to take any surveys \cite{porter2004raising}.
+The other is \textit{survey-taking fatigue}.
+Evidence shows that as a survey grows in length, participants spend less time on each question and the completion rate also drops significantly \cite{ben2008respondent,porter2004multiple}.
+For example, one of the biggest survey platforms, SurveyMonkey, shows that on average, participants spend 5 minutes to complete a 10-question survey but 10 minutes to finish a 30-question survey \footnote{https://www.surveymonkey.com/curiosity/5-best-ways-to-get-survey-data/}.

+The problem is exacerbated with open-ended questions because of the extra time and effort required for formulating and typing responses to such questions \cite{ben2008respondent, chen2017effects}.
+Open-ended questions are an important method to collect valuable data and are widely used in self-administered online surveys \cite{muller2014survey}.
+In particular, open-ended questions allow respondents to phrase their answers freely when the options of responses cannot be pre-defined or the pre-defined responses may introduce biases \cite{lavrakas2008encyclopedia, chen2017effects}.
+Moreover, open-ended questions help collect deeper insights, such as the background and rationales behind the answers \cite{singer2017some, chen2017effects}.
+However, open-ended questions often induce more cognitive burdens and survey-taking fatigue, and respondents are more likely to skip such questions or provide low-quality or even irrelevant answers \cite{ben2008respondent, reja2003open, chen2017effects}.
+Consequently, survey-taking fatigue adversely affects the quality and reliability of the data collected especially when open-ended questions are involved \cite{conrad2005interactive, oudejans2010using, chen2017effects}